oskar-n/Project_4/README.md

 ----
 ### Project Description

-<font size="5">This program is written for a Linux environment.
+<font size="5">This program is written for a Linux environment and is built using CMake.
 The main objective of this project is to simulate a simple elevator.
 User can create passengers that travel to chosen floors.
  </font>

 ----